 Source: Smart glasses could arrive in 2022, but will still need a lot of work – CNET

-I’ve mentioned this to Intel and Facebook staff years ago.
-But they remain clueless.
+I’ve mentioned this problem to Intel and Facebook staff years ago.
+But they were clueless about this issue.

 The author notes that Lenovo’s glasses cannot be worn over existing glasses, at all.
 The HP Reverb G2 headset has no diopter adjustments.
 A new HTC Vive Flow headset says it has diopter adjustments from 0 to -6, but none in the + range, such as +1 to +4 (common reading glass corrections).